Data Mining versus Machine Learning – What Is the Difference?

 Distinct applications of machine learning and data mining

 Another key difference between data mining and machine learning is what they are typically used for.

 As well as the e-commerce example above, data mining is widely used in retail to determine sales trends and customer purchase patterns, allowing companies to forecast sales and optimise their marketing efforts.
 Businesses also use data mining for market analysis and to guide financial planning decisions, while financial institutions use it to help understand market risks, identify investment opportunities, and detect fraud faster.

 Machine learning can provide more accurate insights, often in real time, which makes it ideal for rapidly detecting and preventing fraud, protecting both banks and retailers.
 It is also revolutionising sales and marketing, with businesses now able to personalise a customer’s shopping experience based on their purchase history.
 Similarly, many companies are now using AI to improve their customer service function, with capabilities such as automatically responding to typical email requests, AI chatbots, and routing customers to the right department.

 The digital universe is growing at an astounding rate and data analytics are set to impact all areas of our lives.
-While we have seen that there are distinct differences between data mining and machine learning, particularly around their approaches to data analysis and their applications, it is possible that we will see more overlap as the two are used in combination to improve the usability and predictive capabilities of vast quantities of data.
+While we have seen data mining versus machine learning, particularly around their approaches to data analysis and their applications, it is possible that we will see more overlap as the two are used in combination to improve the usability and predictive capabilities of vast quantities of data in the business world.